-- a.
-HDP is not included as part of the employee's basic rate of pay for computation of overtime, holiday pay, Sunday premium, or the amount of retirement, Thrift Savings Plan (TSP), and FEGLI deductions. - b.
-HDP is paid for all hours in a pay status the day on which the exposure occurs. - c.
+b.
+HDP is paid for all hours in a pay status the day on which c.
 Payment of HDP is not subject to the biweekly pay cap placed on other premium pay as discussed in subparagraph 030203.A.
+However, HDP is included in the aggregate limitation on pay as discussed in subparagraph 030203.B.

+of basic pay.

-However, HDP is included in the aggregate limitation on pay as discussed in subparagraph 030203.B. - d.
-HDP may not be more than 25 percent of the employee's rate of basic pay. - e.
-TP Pay Plan employees are not authorized HDP. - f.
+- d.
+HDP may not be more than 25 percent of the employee's rate - e.
+TP Pay Plan employees are not authorized HDP.

+f.
 Agencies may not pay HDP for hours of work during which an employee is paid annual premium pay for standby duty, AUO work, or availability pay.